 26. What is customer support like?

-Each of our clients receives a dedicated representative to help throughout this entire process.
-After the initial set up and approval, we remain as your first line of support, but we also have 24/7 US based back up support.
+Each of our clients receives a dedicated representative to help you throughout the life of your account.
+After the initial set up and approval, we remain as your first line of support.
+We also have 24/7 US based back up support.

 27. Can I accept payments in my store and on my website?